When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 - The best place to install a car baby seat is at the center of the back seat.
 However, you can install a booster seat in the front when the baby is of age – at least 8 years of age.

-- If there’s a pet on board, too, do restrain the pets traveling with you with a pet harnesses or your car seatbelt.
+- If there’s a pet on board, too, do restrain the pets traveling with you with pet harness or your car seatbelt.

 - It is advisable to integrate childproof door locks.
 This will make it impossible for your child to mistakenly open the car door while you’re driving.
 Interestingly, some cars have this feature – revisit your car’s user manual to check if your car has the childproof door lock feature.

 - Never allow a loos item to be found carelessly lying on any surface in the car.
 Put all loose objects and items into a glove box or in the car trunk.